weizhao-BME/metis-project3/README.md

 #### **Conclusion**

-In this analysis, important features that lenders focus on to make decisions of approval were identified.
-And how lenders use these features as a potential guideline to make decisions of approval were explored.
+In this analysis, important features that lenders focus on to make decisions on approval were identified.
+And how lenders use these features as a potential guideline to make decisions on approval were explored.
 In the future, this work may be extended to employ nationwide data with more loan purposes.
 A more sophisticated deep neural network could be leveraged for a more complex classification.